27 Best things to do in Whitby, England

 Walking the boardwalk at Whitby you will spot many youngsters and oldsters dipping a string into the water.
 This is crabbing an activity enjoyed by young and old for years in Whitby and known as doggering.
 You can’t eat the crabs so they do get put back and you can pick up a crabbing kit for around a fiver at most of the local shops.

-The two Whitby lighthouses stand on the grade II listed east and west piers.
+The two Whitby lighthouses stand on grade II listed east and west piers.
 The west lighthouse is often open to the public for a modest fee.
 You can climb up to the top and get a unique view over the town and coastline in a tower that has existed since the 1800s.

-The West Lighthouse is open to the public and as is operated by Trinity House, a charity dedicated to the safeguarding of seafarers.
+The West Lighthouse is open to the public and is operated by Trinity House, a charity dedicated to the safeguarding of seafarers.
 The entry fee for adults is a mere £1.50 but the view from the top is worth millions.

 Whitby Lifeboat Museum

-The Whitby Lifeboat Museum is based on the site of the old operational lifeboat station, which was in use from 1895–1957.
+The Whitby Lifeboat Museum is based on the site of the old operational lifeboat station, which was in use from 1895–to 1957.
 This museum is run entirely by volunteers, and it offers visitors the chance to see a variety of beautiful paintings, photographs, medals, and various objects from famous shipwrecks and rescues throughout history.
 Admission is free of charge but donations are greatly appreciated.

 Pannett Park Museum and Art Gallery

 The Whitby Museum was first established back in the early 1800s to display the incredible fossils that were brought to Whitby by the Captains of sailing ships.